Please follow these links for relevant information:

 Please contact us solely through EdStem unless you have a very good reason not to.
 You are, of course, welcome to write course staff directly if you want to discuss a private matter.
 However, please do not write to staff individually for help with coursework: those requests should all go through EdStem.

 The class meets at 11am, US/Eastern, on Mon-Wed-Fri.

 Though you are likely to get the most out of class by attending in person, we recognize that not every can do so (and circumstances can change over the course of the semester).
 Therefore, we will be recording class sessions and posting them on Panopto.
 Recordings will be available a few hours after class finishes.

 You can take this class remotely, but there is no option for live remote participation.

-The course has several Assignments.
+The course has no exams.

 We expect you to submit all your work anonymously.
 This is to eliminate biases (both positive and negative) when grading, based on attributes such as race, gender, or even how you present yourselves in person.

 To make clear we are serious, we will impose a small penalty if you do include personal identifying information (unless asked to).
 The penalty will escalate if you keep repeating this mistake.